Grief is a very

 handling it.
 In many cases, quickly getting back to "normal" means

-the child is supressing emotion, which is damaging.
+the child is suppressing emotion, which is damaging.
 If the loved one’s death

 was sudden and unexpected, he or she will need answers and perhaps even